klinquist/hubitat-rheem/README.md

 ## Revision History
+* 2022.11.00 - v1.0.2 - Fixed going into vacation mode (don't go into away mode prior to going into vacation)
-* 2022.11.09 - v1.0.1 - Fixed null pointer exception in translateThermostatMode (PR on original implementation from ljbotero).
+* 2022.11.20 - v1.0.1 - Fixed null pointer exception in translateThermostatMode (PR on original implementation from ljbotero).
-* 2022.11.09 - v1.0.0 - Forked by klinquist.
+* 2022.11.19 - v1.0.0 - Forked by klinquist.
 Added functions to put the location into home mode prior to taking it out of vacation mode.
 * 2020.04.15 - Added calls to supportedThermostatModes and supportedThermostatFanModes.
 Thanks to Brian Spranger for the suggestion
 * 2020.04.26 - Added setWaterHeaterMode command and waterHeaterMode attribute to set the water heater mode directly instead of the thermostat mode.